LindaMukundwa/CompiLinda/README.md

 # CompiLinda 🌺

-This is a project aimed at making a compiler, with the current stage at a semantic analyzer.
-This project is a work in progress and will be updated as I continue to work on it.
+This is a project aimed at making a compiler.
 The grammar of the language is defined as Alan++ and as such, is the basis of the compiler.

 The first version of this compiler was made with typescript and in order to make it work locally for you, make sure to clone this repository.
 From there, make sure you have node installed since that is what I am using to run it on a web environment.
 After that, in order to run the compiler, check the installation steps:

 ## Project Structure 📂

-This compiler is a work in progress and will eventually follow a more standard compiler with a parser, semantic analyzer, and code generator.
+This compiler is the final product of a working lexer, parser, semantic analyzer, and code generator based on 6502a machine.
+In order to run the code, make sure to use it on one of the Hall of Fame projects!
 Since this is done in TypeScript, the source The project is structured as follows:

 - src/
   - main.ts: The lexer implementation.
   - parser.ts: The parser implementation
   - combinedAnalyzer.ts: The semantic analyzer implementation
+  - codeGeneration.ts: The code generation (back-end) implementation

 The transpiled code is in the dist folder.
-The dist folder is the folder that is used to run the lexer and compiled from the src folder.**NOTE:** Please grade the main branch as this is the latest version of the compiler.
+The dist folder is the folder that is used to run the compiler and compiled from the src folder.

 ## Installation 📦